radulle/ngx-deploy-npm/README.md

    - The output should be the username of your npm account
 4. **Deploy your package**
    - Create a step with `run: npx ng deploy YOUR_LIBRARY`
-   - **NOTE:** You may want to execute an script that execute some pre steps before publishing and inside that script execute `ng deploy YOUR_LIBRARY`.
+   - **NOTE:** You may want to execute a script that executes some pre-steps before publishing and inside that script execute `ng deploy YOUR_LIBRARY`.
 If you want to make that script on JavaScript and put it on the package.json, **execute it using `npm` not with yarn**, there is an [issue](https://github.com/yarnpkg/yarn/issues/5683) associated with that
-5. Enjoy your just released package 🎉📦
+5. **Enjoy your just released package 🎉📦**

 The job full example is